 If the odd styling and super-wide knobbly tires aren’t crazy enough for you.
 Then you’ll be happy to hear the bike will be offered with both a sidecar and a snow ski kit as accessories.

-The OVER Brutus will arrive on the market by the spring of 2013.
-Prices are yet to be announced.
+The OVER Brutus arrived on the market in the spring of 2013.